Stairs and Ladders

 Stairs and ladders are frequent sites of serious and permanent injuries to seamen and fishermen working aboard boats at sea.
 Improperly constructed, designed or maintained ships’ steps can lead to a career-ending injury.
 When a crewman has been injured by stairs or a ladder that are unseaworthy or which have been negligently designed or maintained, a seaman has rights to compensation under Federal maritime law.

 Maritime injury lawyer James Beard has been representing crewmen and commercial fishermen in injury claims involving ship’s stairs, ladders, and portable ladders for nearly 30 years.
-If you have suffered a serious injury in a slip and fall down a ship or fishing boat’s stairs, call Beard to discuss your claim.
+If you have suffered a serious injury in a slip and fall down a ship or fishing boat’s stairs, call Beard and his partners at Johnson Beard & Trueb PC to discuss your claim.
 Don’t accept blame for an injury on stairs or a ladder that were improperly designed or not reasonably safe.
-Beard understands how ladder and stair accidents happen aboard ships.
-He knows the industry safety standards that ships should use.
+Johnson Beard & Trueb PC understand how ladder and stair accidents happen aboard ships.
+They know the industry safety standards that ships should use.